umn-caps/ATD-TheJaybackMachine/README.md

 automationGUI.py tkinter window graphical user interface (GUI) with the buttons and input fields to make the script function.
 The tkinter GUI uses the tkinter theme extention ttkbootstrap (more infomation below).
 This script lays out the parts of the window and also triggers the work of the script that is done for the Migration (automationMigration.py) and Update (automationUpdate.py)

 ### Migration Script: automationMigration.py
-automationMigration.py houses the classes for single and multiple course migrations.
+automationMigration.py houses the classes for single course migrations.

 ### Update Script: automationUpdate.py
-automationUpdate.py houses the classes for single and multiple course updates.
+automationUpdate.py houses the classes for single course updates.

 ### Logging Script: automationLogging.py
 automationLogging.py runs the logging part of the script that sends information of the progress in the script to the log window in the GUI.
 It is heavily based on the [logging script setup by Jason Brownlee](https://superfastpython.com/thread-safe-logging-in-python/).